 - Christmas Markets:

 Over the Christmas holiday period, festive markets spring up right across Europe.
 Many are renowned and attract visitors from far and wide, in particular, those in Germany and Austria, as well as the Czech Republic.
+Christmas in Europe is a magical time to visit.

 These festive markets are a great place to pick up gifts or simply get into the spirit of the season.